Axiom Verge

 Axiom Verge is a metroidvania video game by American indie developer Thomas Happ.
-The game was originally released in March 2015 in North America and April 2015 in Europe and Australia for PlayStation 4.
+The game was released in March 2015 in North America and April 2015 in Europe and Australia for PlayStation 4.
 It was released in May 2015 for Linux, OS X, and Windows.
 A PlayStation Vita version was released in April 2016.
 The Wii U and Xbox One versions were released in North America and Europe in September 2016.
 A Nintendo Switch version was released in October 2017.

 A sequel, Axiom Verge 2, was released in 2021.

 Gameplay

 Pre-release screenshot of Axiom Verge.
 The game's graphical style draws inspiration from the Metroid series of video games.

 Axiom Verge is a side-scroller action-adventure game where the player controls Trace, a scientist who, after suffering a crippling injury, wakes up in an ancient and high-tech world.
 The game focuses on action and exploration, and features over 60 items and power-ups.
-The gameplay borrows elements from classic games such as Metroid, Contra, Blaster Master, and Bionic Commando, among others.
+The gameplay borrows elements from video games such as Metroid, Contra, Blaster Master, and Bionic Commando, among others.